walmartlabs/concord-website/docs/plugins/git.md

 ```

 <a name="basic-authentication"/>

 ### Basic Authentication

-The `auth` parameter is required when private git repository is accessed with HTTP `url`.
+The `auth` parameter is required when a private git repository is accessed with
-It must contain `basic` nested element which contains either the `token` element or the `username` and
+HTTPS `url`.
+It must contain a `basic` nested element which contains either the
-`password` elements
+`token` element or the `username` and `password` elements.

-Following example shows the common parameters with basic authentication using `username` & `password`:
+Following example shows the common parameters with basic authentication using
+`username` & `password`:

 ```yaml
 flows: